 There are some issues with truck frames which are common all over the globe and over every manufacturer.
 These problems can be caused by overtime or through some collision or other sources of damage.
 Some of these causes include poor build quality, fatigue, stress and can be a combination of any of these things.

 One of the most common problems which people face with truck frames is bending.
 Bent frames are very common in car accidents but can be caused by other factors too.
 One of these factors is static overload which basically means too much cargo impact or maybe by dropping something onto the cargo body.
 Bending can result in a permanent change in the shape of the frame or can be minor deformations that you might not even notice at first.

-Another issue which can arise is cracking.
-It can be caused by poor build quality or fatigue and high stress level build-up over time.
+Another issue that can arise is cracking.
+It can be caused by poor build quality or fatigue and high-stress level build-up over time.
 If the crack occurs between the axles, it can begin from the bottom flange but move upwards through the web.

 HOW TO CHECK FOR FRAME DAMAGE ON A CAR

 You might be surprised to find out that your vehicle frame has been compromised as not all issues can be easily noticed especially by people who are not specifically looking for them. as you know a frame of the vehicle determines its structural integrity and any problems with it should be swiftly dealt with.
 There are some ways you can check if your vehicle frame has been compromised.

 One of the most common ways for checking any defects in your vehicle is to take a direct look at the frame by crawling under it.
 With a simple flashlight, you can easily check for any damage.
 Some parts of the frame are visible under the chassis which can be used to check for any bend or any cracks by using a simple flashlight.
 You should specifically check for these issues if you are in the market for buying a used car.